sld-columbia/esp-caches/README.md

 ### Usage

--**ESP** : To use the ESP SystemVerilog caches, clone the [ESP repository](http://github.com/sld-columbia/esp) follow the [ESP singlecore tutorial](https://esp.cs.columbia.edu/docs/singlecore/).
+- **ESP** : To use the ESP SystemVerilog caches, clone the [ESP repository](http://github.com/sld-columbia/esp) follow the [ESP singlecore tutorial](https://esp.cs.columbia.edu/docs/singlecore/).
 Namely see the section *ESP Cache Hierarchy*.
 From the ESP GUI, you should check the `Use Caches` box and select  `SystemVerilog` from the `Implementation` dropdown.

--**Simulation** : The caches use the SystemC testbench located within ESP.
+- **Simulation** : The caches use the SystemC testbench located within ESP.
 After cloning ESP, navigate to the `L2` or `LLC` folders (ESPROOT/rtl/src/sld/caches/esp-caches/llc).
 First, modify the `cache_cfg.svh` to test the configuration you'd like to simulate (see the *Assumptions and Limitations*  section for the currently supported configuration).
 From this folder you can run `make llc-sim` to run a command line simulation or `make llc-sim-gui` to launch the GUI and view waveforms.
 The caches currently use Cadence's Incisive simulator.

 ### Structure
 ```